 Do expensive sunglasses provide better polarization?

-During my side by side comparison, the $20 service station specials had just as effective polarization as the $200+ Smiths, Oakleys, Ray-bans I have fished with.
+During my side by side comparison, the $20 service station specials had just as effective polarization as the $200+ Smiths, Oakleys, and Ray-bans I have fished with.

 So paying more is no guarantee that the polarization is going to be better.